michhar/michhar.github.io/docs/survive-thrive-ds-career.md

 1. One of the most important questions to yourself:  "Do I want to do this and why?".
 Then, just be yourself.

 2. One of my favorite things said was learn to do more with less data.
 To me this means getting creative with data exploration and ways to merge and enhance it.
-Also, to me, it says to engage in careful study of approaches that can handle smaller datasets, which could involve cutting edge research.
+Also, this statement reminds me to engage in the careful study of approaches that can handle smaller datasets, which could involve cutting edge research.
 Sounds like fun and a good excuse to read papers or pay attention to [Papers with Code](https://paperswithcode.com/)!

 3. On the future of AI I heard three main topics as callouts from the panelists:  AI infrastructure, security and explainability.
 These are fields and topics to look out for as machine learning and data science matures and could evolve into future roles.